Koelbel - 422

 Most recently, she taught BASE: the Business core Applied Semester Experience.
 BASE is a required sophomore class, serving as a capstone to the business core.
 Students work on business problems that span marketing, accounting, finance, operations, and more.
 The course is a chance for students to integrate and apply what they learned in the core classes.
 No other business school has an experience like BASE.

 She also developed the digital marketing curriculum at Leeds and collaborated with the Department of Mathematics to custom design the math requirement for Leeds students.

 She has served as Chair of the Marketing Division and the Undergraduate Curriculum and Policy Committee for Leeds.
-She is now the Associate Dean of Undergraduate Affairs and oversees the Dean’s Leadership Fellows and the Dean’s Student Cabinet.
+She is now the Associate Dean of Undergraduate Programs and oversees the Dean’s Fellows and the Dean’s Student Cabinet.